Success stories from ISOGG

 Family Finder DNA Success Story for Group 1 of the Pitts DNA Project

-I posted these data on the web, and one day I received an e-mail from Coy who said he is a descendant of William Pleasant.
+I posted these data on the web, and one day I received an e-mail from Coy who said he is a descendant of William Pleasant Pitts.
 Coy had some other parts of the story of William Pleasant Pitts.
 It turns out that William Pleasant Pitts married Georgia Ann Colvard (Nov.
 10, 1870) and had two daughters: Charity and Ida Emma.
 Coy is a descendant of Charity.
 But then about 1875 William Pleasant Pitts evidently ran off to Texas with Georgia's sister, Columbia Jane Colvard.
 By 1900 they are living in Colorado.
 William Pleasant Pitts and Columbia Jane Colvard Pitts are buried in Cedar Cemetery Montrose County Colorado.
 They had 6 children, many of whom are also buried in central to western Colorado.

 Family Finder provided a way to verify this story and it successfully predicted that Sue was a 3rd cousin (actually 3rd cousin once removed), Celestine was a 3rd cousin (actually 2nd cousin once removed), that I (David) was a 3rd cousin (correct), Nancy was a third cousin (actually a 4th cousin), that Gerald was a 4th cousin (actually a 3rd cousin) and that Imogene (David's sister) was a 5th to remote cousin (actually a 3rd cousin).